makuzaverite/f-pitty/README.md

 ## Notice

-The project is still in `development` a lot of things may change in future
+The project is still in `development` a lot of things  may change in future!

 ### Contributors